artifig/tehnopol-matchmaking/README.md

     - Potentially higher Airtable API usage and potentially slower saving process due to multiple writes (especially needing batching for >10 answers).
 - **Status:** A placeholder API route exists to demonstrate the concept, but it is not integrated into the application flow.

-**Current Recommendation:** Stick with the **JSON in `responseContent`** approach for now, as it aligns with the existing implementation and concentrates the processing logic in the `fetchResults` endpoint.
-Revisit the individual answer record approach if direct Airtable analytics on individual answers becomes a critical requirement.
+**Current Recommendation:** The current **JSON in `responseContent` (ID Mapping)** approach is a good balance.
+It uses IDs for consistency while keeping the saving logic relatively simple.
+The processing complexity is contained within the `fetchResults` endpoint.
+Revisit the individual answer record approach only if direct Airtable reporting on individual answers becomes critical.

 ## Future Development & TODOs

-- **Implement `fetchResults` Logic:** Complete the core logic in `/api/assessment/fetchResults/route.ts` to:
-    - Fetch and parse actual assessment data from Airtable.
-    - Fetch scoring information from `MethodAnswers`.
-    - Fetch question categories from `MethodQuestions`.
-    - Calculate category scores based on responses.
-    - Fetch provider data and implement matching logic (based on company type, categories, scores/maturity levels).
-    - Handle extraction of attachment URLs (e.g., `providerLogo`).
 - **Implement Email Report:** Create an API endpoint and integrate a service (e.g., SendGrid, Resend) to actually email the generated PDF report.
-- **Refine Provider Matching Algorithm:** Improve the logic for matching solution providers based on assessment results.
+- **Refine Provider Matching Algorithm:** The `/api/assessment/fetchResults` currently only filters providers by `MethodCompanyTypes`.
+Enhance this logic to potentially rank or filter providers based on calculated category scores (`metrics`) or links to `MethodCategories` / `MethodMaturityLevels`.
 - **Expand Questionnaire:** Add more questions and potentially refine categories.
 - **Enhance UI/UX:** Improve the visual presentation and user experience based on testing and feedback.
+- **Error Handling:** Add more robust error handling and user feedback, especially for API call failures (e.g., in `questions/page.tsx` when saving responses, or in `contact/page.tsx` when updating info).
 - **Consider Individual Answer Saving:** Evaluate if the benefits of saving individual answers (as outlined in the placeholder) outweigh the complexity for future analytics needs.

 ## License